-3.9 The latest reported vitality and viability assessments of the hierarchy of centres were carried out as part of the district wide Retail and Leisure Study in 2019 as part of the evidence base for the emerging Local Plan.
+3.6 The latest reported vitality and viability assessments of the hierarchy of centres were carried out as part of the district wide Retail and Leisure Study in 2019 as part of the evidence base for the emerging Local Plan.
 The findings from this analysis are available in the Volume 2 Health Check Assessments and appendices 1 to 4 available online.
-Further centre assessments are being undertaken in 2022.
+Further centre assessments are being undertaken for the New Local Plan and will be published as part of the evidence base for Regulation 19 Local Plan and reported in future AMR's.